Eggplant Lasagna is a delicious baked Italian pasta recipe made with eggplant, ricotta and tomato sauce.

 Storage

-You can keep eggplant lasagna in the refrigerator, covered with cling film or in an airtight container for 1-2 days.
+You can keep the Lasagna alla Norma in the refrigerator, covered with cling film or in an airtight container for 1-2 days.

-You can even make it the day before, kept in the refrigerator covered with cling film and cooked the next day.
+You can even make it the day before, kept in the refrigerator covered with cling film and cook the next day.

 It’s possible to freeze it only if you have used all fresh ingredients.
 It’s better to freeze eggplant lasagna still raw.
 It will be sufficient to defrost them in the refrigerator about 24 hours beforehand and then bake them in the oven as usual.